England at the FIFA World Cup: Qatar 2022

 England beat Iran 6–2 in their first group match on 21 November 2022.
 England's goalscorers were Jude Bellingham who scored in the 35th minute of the match, Bukayo Saka who scored two goals in the 43rd minute and 62nd minute of the game, Raheem Sterling who scored one minute into first half stoppage time, Marcus Rashford in the 71st minute and Jack Grealish in the 89th.
 The Iranian goals were both scored by Mehdi Taremi, the first after 65 minutes and the second from a penalty 13 minutes into stoppage time.

 England drew 0–0 with the United States in their second group match on 25 November 2022 and then beat Wales 3–0 in their last group match, on 29 November 2022.
 The goalscorers were Rashford, who scored in the 50th minute and 68th minutes of the match, and Phil Foden who scored in the 51st minute.
 England finished in first place in Group B.

 England released a statement on 30 November 2022 to announce that defender Ben White had withdrawn from the squad for personal reasons.

 England beat Senegal 3–0 in the second round on 4 December 2022.
 The goalscorers were Jordan Henderson, who scored in the 38th minute of the match, Kane, who scored in the third minute of first half stoppage time, and Saka, who scored in the 57th minute.

-England played France on 10 December 2022 in the quarter-finals.They lost 2–1 despite having an opportunity to equalise through a penalty by Kane, and were eliminated when Marcus Rashford hit a free kick wide in the 100th minute.
+England played France on 10 December 2022 in the quarter-finals.
+They lost 2–1 despite having an opportunity to equalise through a penalty by Kane, and were eliminated when Marcus Rashford hit a free kick over the goal in the 100th minute.
 England were named as the winners of the FIFA Fair Play Trophy.